Minnesota Medicaid Personal Care Assistance (PCA) Program / Community First Services & Supports (CFSS) Program

 Home Ownership

-– The applicant has a minor child (under 21) living in the home.
+– The applicant has a minor child (under 21 years old) living in the home.

-– The applicant has a blind or disabled child living in the home.
+– The applicant has a blind or disabled child (of any age) living in the home.

-Learn more about the potential of Medicaid taking the home here.
+More about the potential of Medicaid taking the home.

 Learn more about long-term care Medicaid in Minnesota.